Alirezanaghdi-dev/global-conflict-analysis/README.md

 ```

 This will print EDA summaries to the console, display all charts, train and
-compare regression models, tune the best one (CatBoost), and save it to
+compare regression models, tune the best one (GradientBoostingRegressor), and save it to
 `models/best_model.pkl`.

 ## Loading the deployed model later